armory/docs/content/en/includes/armory-operator/op-install-cluster.md

 <!-- this file does not contain H2 etc headings
 Hugo does not render headings in included files
 -->
 You need Kubernetes `ClusterRole` authority to install the Operator in `cluster` mode.
+You should use Cluster mode to do one of the following:
+- Install a single Spinnaker Operator to manage an entire Kubernetes cluster of Spinnaker installations
-Cluster mode should be used to install a single Operator to manage the entire Kubernetes Cluster of Spinnaker installations (one correlating Operator for multiple Armory CD or Spinnaker OSS installs)
+- Install a single Armory Operator to manage an entire Kubernetes cluster of Armory CD installations

 You can find the Operator's deployment configuration in `spinnaker-operator/deploy/operator/cluster` after you download and unpack the archive.
 You don't need to update any configuration values.